More protection: US likely to authorize COVID booster shots

 Americans who received the earliest doses of Pfizer’s vaccine — mainly health care workers and nursing home residents — are approaching the eight-month mark from when they received their second dose.

 “There is a concern that the vaccine may start to wane in its effectiveness,” the director of the National Institutes of Health, Dr. Francis Collins, said over the weekend.
 “And delta is a nasty one for us to try to deal with.
-The combination of those two means we may need boosters, maybe beginning first with health care providers, as well as people in nursing homes, and then gradually moving forward” with others.
+The combination of those two means we may need boosters."

 The Pfizer and Moderna vaccines are administered in two doses.
 Officials are continuing to collect information as well about the one-shot Johnson & Johnson vaccine, which was only approved in the U.S. in late February, to determine when to recommend boosters.